leonccao/OnlineJudge-Solutions/Leetcode/README.md

 All the numbers with even factors will be off at last, left only those odd factors ones: square numbers.

+## 321. Create Maximum Number (Hard)

+Enumerate how many digits we select from each array and merge them together.
+During merging, we should compare whole postfix subarray instead of two single digits.

 ## 344. Reverse String

 StringBuilder.reverse().toString()